foliospace/foliospace/README.md

 #### Web App
 - Fork the repo
 - Clone from your fork
-- npm install in the main folder, client folder and server folder
+- npm install in the main folder and client folder
 - Update Any API keys in 'config.example.js', and then change the file name to 'config.js'

 #### Run the App
-- npm start
+- yarn dev

 #### Database
 - MySQL